play-co/appnext/README.md

 ## Usage

+To use Appnext to display an ad in your game, first use the [Appnext website](http://appnext.com) to create a new placement ID.

 Install the addon with `basil install appnext`.

 Include it in the `manifest.json` file under the "addons" section for your game: